lighthart/GridBundle/README.md

                     tildes (see below) function as columns forming indexes, to base the appearance on portions of the tuple.

+    transform:      An anonymous function.
+Yhe result tuple for the current row is sent as the first parameter, and an alias translation table for the original alias and the new alias in the query is sent as the second parameter.
+                    The tildes (see below) function as columns forming indexes, to base the appearance on portions of the tuple.
+The function is applied to the value of the column.

     value:          Multiple fields may be added using tildes, as with example for title.
                     Passing an array (instead of a string) of values takes the first truthy value, similar to a postgres concat operator.